Healthy eating and exercise: why it’s important

-- Use tinned tomatoes, corn and other vegies, as well as tomato paste, for one-pot dishes like pasta sauces, soups and casseroles.
+- Use tinned tomatoes, corn and other vegetables, as well as tomato paste, for one-pot dishes like pasta sauces, soups and casseroles.

 - Eat canned fish like tuna, salmon and sardines for protein.
-Tinned legumes, lentils and chickpeas are good sources of protein too.
+Tinned beans, lentils and chickpeas are also good sources of protein as well as dietary fibre.

-- Add condiments like mustard, soy, chili, pesto or relish to quick snacks for extra flavour.
+- Add condiments like mustard, soy, chilli, pesto or relish to quick snacks for extra flavour.

 - Use ready-made stocks to add instant flavour to fast meals.